Psylicium/Wishably/README.md

 # Ønskesedlen
-A tool for coordinating and exchanging presents.
+A tool for coordinating presents.

 We all know the drill: It's soon christmas, and you have to figure out both your own wishes, and what to give others.
 It can be a pain to coordinate properly with a lot of mailing/calling/texting to figure out who buys what to whom.
 With this easy-to-use tool, the participants can write their wishes, see other people's, and reserve/unreserve gifts.